It’s been a rocky road to get here – but Supergirl season six is finally upon us.

 “I’m so excited that we get to plan our conclusion to this amazing journey, and I cannot wait for you to see what we have in store.
 I promise we’re going to make it one helluva final season.”

-Fortunately, this being the highly interconnected Arrowverse, it would be difficult to entirely rule out some Supergirl cameo appearances in the future – perhaps in the upcoming Superman and Lois spin-off?
+Fortunately, this being the highly interconnected Arrowverse, it would be difficult to entirely rule out some Supergirl cameo appearances in the future – perhaps in the Superman and Lois spin-off?